 Be Bright - put lights on your bike

-Be Bright 'how to' guide (532 KB).
+Be Bright 'how to' guide (PDF, 532 KB).
 Use the Be Bright ‘how to’ guide to help organise your campaign.
 Your campaign could include local media, roadside checkpoints for cyclists, roving cycle-light ambassadors, competitions or giveaways.

 When considering cycle lights it is important to be mindful that:

-- Headlights should be attached to handlebars and pointing down.
+- Front lights should be attached to handlebars and pointing slightly down.

 - Your lights can be a hazard if used incorrectly.
 You must not use vehicle lighting equipment in such a way that it dazzles, confuses, or distracts so as to endanger the safety of other road users.